alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 - separate namespaces (or separate deployment units or processes)
 - separate database schemas or separated databases

-The greater the isolation is, the easier it is to maintain proper bounderies.
-However, higher isolation comes at the price of higer development cost and solution complexity.
+The greater the isolation is, the easier it is to maintain proper boundaries.
+However, higher isolation comes at the price of higher development cost and solution complexity.

 ### Shared Kernel